lvxn0va/catarse_stripe/README.md

 ADDITIONALLY, you can allow your users to create a new user account and signin via Omniauth.
 This would take care of two things:

-1) New User would have a new Catarse account, as an alternative to linking their Google/Twitter/Facebook accounts
+1) New User would have a new Catarse account, as an alternative to linking their Google/Twitter/Facebook accounts.
 2) This user connected with Stripe will also be ready to create projects and accept payments without having to connect to Stripe in the User#Settings section.

 Setting up Omniauth for Stripe is exactly like setting up other providers.
-Add provider :stripe_connect into omniauth.rb:
+Add provider :stripe_connect into omniauth.rb after "facebook":

     #/app/config/initializers/omniauth.rb